Skip to content

 Appealing the outcome

 Under the terms of the Procedure, students have the right to appeal an outcome under certain circumstances.
-The process for this is outlined in paragraph 4 of the Procedure.
+The process for this is outlined in section 14 of the Procedure.

 Support and advice

-The Vice President for Education and Welfare is able to meet with students to guide them through the operation of the student procedures and provide general advice and support.
+The President of Welfare and the Education and Walfare Support Officer are able to meet with students to guide them through the operation of the student procedures and provide general advice and support.

 All St George’s students can access an external online support service called Togetherall.
 This service is available 24/7 and is completely anonymous.
 They also offer a number of self-guided support courses.
 More information about Togetherall can be found on the University’s Togetherall webpage and in the following resources: